The Splash Education Center is home to a collection of live

 had a fractured spine, or in other words, a broken back.

-Yertle and his siblings were just hatching, when a homeowner
+Yertle and her siblings were just hatching, when a homeowner

 digging a small backyard pond with a tractor, scooped up their